ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 We will start with a high level of diagrams and go down to FlowCard specification.

-### FlowCard Diagrams
+## FlowCard Diagrams

-The idea behind FlowCard diagrams is based on the following observations.
-Ergo boxes are immutable and cannot be spent in a transaction (which should take it as an input).
-We therefore can draw a flow of boxes through transactions, so that boxes _flowing in_ to the transaction are spent and those _flowing out_ are created and added to the UTXO.
-A transaction from this perspective is a transformer of old boxes to new ones preserving the balances of ERGs and tokens involved.
+The idea behind FlowCard diagrams is based on the following observations: 1) Ergo boxes are immutable and can only be spent in the transaction which take it as an input.
+2) We therefore can draw a flow of boxes through transactions, so that boxes _flowing in_ to the transaction are spent and those _flowing out_ are created and added to the UTXO.
+3) A transaction from this perspective is simply a transformer of old boxes to the new ones preserving the balances of ERGs and tokens involved.

-The following figure shows the main elements of the Ergo transaction we saw previously (now as a FlowCard Diagram).
+The following figure shows the main elements of the Ergo transaction we've already seen previously (now under the name of FlowCard Diagram).

 ![Anatomy](tx-anatomy.png)